Trade Activity Log Analysis

 - Press the Apply button.

-- Look at the DateTime column in the list on the Trade Activity tab, the ServiceOrderID column and any other helpful columns, to locate the first line of the particular order in question.
+- Look at the DateTime column in the list on the Trade Activity tab, the OrderActionSource column and any other helpful columns, to locate the first line of the particular order in question.
+The time zone is going to be according to the global Time Zone setting in Sierra Chart.

-- If the line is not found, then the order did not originate from Sierra Chart.
+- If you cannot find any evidence of the order in the log, then the order did not originate from Sierra Chart.

 Support Assisted Trade Activity Log Analysis